-Nominal voltage: The voltage at which the relay coil is designed to operate.
+Nominal voltage: The voltage at which the coil is designed to operate.

-Rated power: The power consumed by the relay coil at normal room temperature.
+Rated power: The power consumed by the coil at normal room temperature.

-Contact rating: The current carrying capacity and voltage rating of the relay contacts
+Contact rating: The current carrying capacity and voltage rating of their contacts

 Contact mechanism: The number of contacts required and the contact configuration (NO/NC/changeover).